spockbots/city/docs-source/source/edu/lessons.rst

           LIBRARY WAS CONVERTED.

 .. note:: However, some ideas were discussed and explicitly targeted as lessons, such as
-          how to design a more reliable GYro reset, and how to deal with the different black/white values when using more than one color sensor.
+          how to design a more reliable Gyro reset, and how to deal with the different black/white values when using more than one color sensor.

           We found that through structured activities such enhancements are possible to be developed by the team.
 Guidance from the coach was integrated in the solutions.
-          Just as a teacher points out wrong problems solutions it is important for the coach to provide suggestions for debugging the code.
+          Just as a teacher points out wrong problems to solutions it is important for the coach to provide suggestions for debugging the code.
 Which we have done.
-However, as explained in the pitfalls of python some aspects are currently beyond the needed scope for the teams using python and we encourace LEGO to improve their library with feedback from those having used python on the EV3 extensively
+However, as explained in the pitfalls of python some aspects are currently beyond the needed scope for the teams using Python and we encourace LEGO to improve their library with feedback from those having used Python on the EV3 extensively

 Python Programming Templates and Activities